Published July 6, 2026 by Nicole Burke

 The experts have spoken: you'll get the most return on your garden investment when you grow kitchen herbs (re: basil, rosemary, thyme, chives, calendula, parsley, and more).
 Growing herbs is the simplest & most productive entry to kitchen gardening.
 I'll teach you the entire process in this course.

 Leafy greens like lettuce plants, spinach, and arugula were the first plants that gave me loads of success in the kitchen garden, and I see the same with clients and students who grow plants for their leaves first.
-The reason they're so fast is because leaves are one of the first plant parts that form.
+The reason they're so fast is that leaves are one of the first plant parts to form.
 You don't have to wait around for flowers and fruit to develop.
 Less waiting time equals fewer things that can go wrong.

 If you're a salad lover, start a salad garden at home.
 Baby leaves taste delicious, and you only have to wait about 30 days to harvest your first spinach or arugula leaves.
 I love growing salad greens because almost all of them are cut and come again.
 You know what that means?
 You can cut them, and they'll come back again.
 And then you can cut them again and again—it's pretty amazing.